dyanawu/sei-proj-othello/readme.md

     Once I had an array of arrays of pieces to flip, I could then determine if a selected square was valid: if all arrays were empty, the move was invalid.

     This is great!
 But now I have another problem: what if a player just does not have any valid moves left?
-I am not at this stage checking all possible playable squares (that's a TODO), but if a player has all possible moves rejected, the game is now stuck (in software), while the rules say what should happen is that the next player then takes a turn, until the player becomes unstuck.
-This is temporarily resolved by adding a button that lets players skip moves.
-Should both players be unable to continue playing, they can just refresh the page ^_^
+Okay, that's trivial enough to detect - I can grab all pieces marked valid previously, and if that's a 0-length list, clearly a player is stuck.
+I then mark that player as having skipped their turn, and change over.

 3. Install instructions